romainbossut/mortgasimfront/WEBSITE_DESCRIPTION.md

-# Mortgage Simulation Tool - Website Description
+# Mortgage, Savings & Overpayment Simulator - Website Description

 ## 🏠 What is MortgaSim?

-MortgaSim is a **free, comprehensive mortgage simulation calculator** that helps homeowners and potential buyers make informed financial decisions about their mortgage and savings strategy.
-Unlike basic mortgage calculators, our tool provides **dynamic, interactive projections** that show how your mortgage payments, savings growth, and net worth evolve over time.
+MortgaSim is a **free, comprehensive mortgage, savings and overpayment simulator** that helps homeowners and potential buyers make informed financial decisions about their mortgage strategy, savings growth, and overpayment planning.
+Unlike basic mortgage calculators, our tool provides **dynamic, interactive projections** that show how your mortgage payments, savings growth, overpayment strategies, and net worth evolve over time.

 ## 🎯 What Does It Do?

 ### Core Functionality
-Our simulation tool calculates and visualizes:
+Our comprehensive simulator calculates and visualizes:

-- **Month-by-month mortgage balance** tracking
+- **Month-by-month mortgage balance** tracking with overpayment impact
-- **Savings account growth** with compound interest
+- **Savings account growth** with compound interest and withdrawal modeling
+- **Overpayment strategies** with flexible timing and amounts
 - **Net worth evolution** (property value + savings - mortgage debt)
 - **Payment schedules** including fixed and variable rate periods
 - **Financial projections** extending years after mortgage payoff